brunorpinho/asterl1t-processing/README.md

-A script to calculate reflectance from "ASTER_L1T .hdf" files.
+A script to calculate reflectance and radiance from ASTER L1T images (hdf files).
 It also import the results into a 3-dimensional array using rasterio.

 All bands are reprojected to a desired shape and CRS.